Azumaya Algebras and Obstructions to Quadratic Pairs over a Scheme: Introduction

 \subsection{Contents}

 In Section \ref{sec_prelim} we review the technicalities of our sheaf point of view.
-Then, in Section \ref{sec_iso_azu} we discuss a globalized version of the Skolem-Noether theorem which describes isomorphisms of Azumaya algebras.
 Section \ref{quamo} reviews the notion of bilinear and quadratic forms on $\cO$--modules, in particular introducing the adjoint anti-automorphism associated with a regular bilinear form.
 Such adjoint anti-automorphisms are actually involutions when the bilinear form is suitably symmetric.

 Section \ref{quad_pairs} defines quadratic pairs, gives examples, and describes procedures for constructing quadratic pairs.
 In the case when $\si$ is adjoint to a regular symmetric bilinear form $b$, Proposition \ref{qpex} connects the existence of a quadratic pair on $(\cEnd_{\cO}(\cM),\si)$ to the existence of a quadratic form whose polar form is $b$.
 The second half of Section \ref{quad_pairs} contains the proof of Theorem \ref{thm_A}.